ashn-dot-dev/site/src/blog/2020-02-24-testing-read-text-file-failure.md

-Testing Read Error and NUL Byte Error Handling
+Testing Read Error And NUL Byte Error Handling
 ==============================================

 I am in the middle of writing the code for part three of my "Creating a C